 The Seebeck effect manifests as a generation of a current (voltage) when a temperature difference occurs between two junctions.
 This can be used to harvest energy but in order to develop new materials a measure of the Seebeck coefficient (how much voltage is generated per Kelvin) is required.

 Using a commercial SiN gauge (TCG 3880) it is possible to measure separate contributions to the entropy change from heat capacity and latent heat.
 Sample sizes are typically of the order of micrograms and measurement sensitivity is of the order of nJ/K.

 Utilising a Keithley 6221 current source and 2182 nanovoltmeter, Van der Pauw, Hall and Magneto-Resistance measurements are achievable with respect to magnetic field (~0-0.5 T) and temperature (~ 20-300 K).
 Capable of resistances ranging from mOhms to 20 MOhms.

 Using the change in polarisation of light interacting with magnetic material (Kerr effect) to determmine the coercive field of thin films.
 Capable of magnetic field +/-0.1T.

 – Thermal conductivity measurements

-– Sample preparation and characterisation (e.g. arc furnace, PLD, PVD, metallurgical microscope with camera)
+– Sample preparation and characterisation (e.g. clean room, arc furnace, PLD, PVD, metallurgical microscope with camera)